How to Grow Delphiniums from Seed, a less expensive way to get more of this gorgeous perennial.

 They are a heavy feeders so side dress with compost throughout the summer.
 Staking will most likely be necessary too as the heavy blooms spiking towards the sky will topple over in a wind or stiff breeze.
 In dry summer areas be sure to water regularly and deeply.

 One day soon I would love to have a hedge of Delphiniums…most likely not practical but wouldn’t this be a show stopper!

 This beauty is next on my list.
 I don’t have any with a white bee…..yet!

 I have several shades of blue in my collection but I am looking to add more..the pinks have caught my eye and one called Pagan Purples..and my oh my, the Lilac Ladies are dreamy!
 I wish I could order them all.

-I have heard the the winter sowing method works well with these so I may just try that next winter…if we get one.
+Some claim the the winter sowing method works well with these so I may just try that next winter…if we get one.
 This year we really did not have winter at all.

 And I am also going to try and have a few in pots on my back deck so I can see their beauty from my dining room!

 Happy Delphinium Planting!